Splynter-Security/Threat-Modeling-GitBook/foundations/methodology.md

 "Threat Modeling" isn't just a one-and-done activity.
 It's more a discipline consisting of several different steps and techniques to get a holistic overview of risk to a system and controls to manage these threats.
-Threat modelling should actually be seen as a constant cyclic refinement of understanding.
+Threat modeling should actually be seen as a constant cyclic refinement of understanding.

 While there isn't one set agreed upon methodology for threat modeling, most literature [[1]](#references)[[2]](#references) describe similar phases in the overall lifecycle of a threat model.
 Making this a bit more concrete results in the following approach: